RemiFaure/GlobalWarmingVis/README.md

 ## What is it about ?

 With this project, we want to show the reality of global warming.
 A lot of visualisations already exist, but aimed to find a new way to present the problem.

 The first thing is the choice not to use a classic world map, because even though it is a convenient visualization in terms of global comparability there is a wide range of already existing global warming visualizations based on a world map.

 However, we want to keep the aspect of comparability as a main priority.
-Therefore we choose a simple visualization of a sample of countries spread across the world in order to show different the results
+Therefore we choose a simple visualization of a sample of countries spread across the world in order to show different the results.

 Finally, we decided to offer the possibility of an interaction between user and visualization.
 We enable the user access a more detailed graph, which allows him to comprehend and analyse more easily the illustrated data.

 ## To what questions do we want to answer with the visualisation ?